newque/newque-ruby/README.md

 Newque-Ruby makes heavy use of Threads, since for example, a Pubsub Client waiting for requests should not "take up" your only allowed active Ruby Thread!

-If you are familiar with Promises or Futures in other languages, the Future objects returned by Newque-Ruby are very similar.
+Most method calls on Newque-Ruby return a `Future`, which is just a simple object to manage the underlying Ruby Thread.
+If you are familiar with Promises in other languages, the Future objects returned by Newque-Ruby are very similar.

 Most gems simply block and assume the user will wrap those blocking calls in a `Thread.new` if they feel brave.
 Due to the fact that a Newque::Client with ZMQ uses a single multiplexing connection (unlike HTTP) and that we want operations (writes, reads, etc.) -which can terminate in a different order- to be executed in parallel, Newque-Ruby operations have to return Futures that will *resolve* to the desired result.
 In order to keep Newque::Clients with HTTP identical to ZMQ ones, those return Futures too.